ThriveCart is THE BEST Payment Gateway for Digital Products

 • Affiliate center: ThriveCart’s affiliate platform makes it easy to build your business by getting others to promote your product.
 Affiliate marketing is the easiest and cheapest way to grow in the beginning, since you don’t pay anything until you make a sale.
 It helps to have the platform built straight into the tool.
 Just generate the affiliate link, and anyone can start promoting your products to their audience for you.

-• Business insights: Aside from having everything neatly displayed on the dash, ThriveCart lets you compare periods of time to see differences in revenue or other metrics like conversions.
+• Business insights: Aside from having everything neatly displayed on the dash, it lets you compare periods of time to see differences in revenue or other metrics like conversions.
 The prediction engine even shows estimated future earnings …though I’m not sure how accurate it is.
-Nothing crazy happening here.
+Nothing crazy is happening here.
 The analytics are pretty basic, but again, they’re helpful to have.

-ThriveCart Integrations
+Integrations

 ThriveCart integration is a very contentious topic among entrepreneurs, so let me spell it out plainly for you.